 What about chapter goal setting?
 Is that still happening?

-Yes, and staff is excited for this new virtual format because more members of your Council (and advisors) will be able to attend!
-During the week of July 27-31, HQ staff will facilitate the Chapter Goal Setting Sessions with each chapter!
+Yes, and staff is excited for this virtual format because more members of your Council (and advisors) will be able to attend!
+During the week of (XX-XX), HQ staff will facilitate the Chapter Goal Setting Sessions with each chapter!
 More details will be provided on the virtual schedule.